coatk1/GH_Training/docs/source/glossary.rst

     milestone
         A way to track the progress on groups of issues or pull requests in a repository.

+    organization
+        Organizations are a group of two or more users that typically mirror real-world organizations.
+They are administered by users and can contain both repositories and teams.

     origin
         The default upstream repository.
 Most projects have at least one upstream project that they track.
 By default, origin is used for that purpose.

     private repository
         Private repositories are only visible to the repository owner and collaborators that the owner specified.

+    project board
+        Boards within GitHub that are made up of issues, pull requests, and notes that are categorized as cards in columns.

     protected branch
         Protected branches block several features of Git on a branch that a repository administrator chooses to protect.
 They can't be force pushed, deleted, have changes merged without required checks passing or required reviews approved, or have files uploaded to it from the GitHub web interface.
 A protected branch is usually the default branch.